IDF · MDF · Network Closets · Application Guide

 Find the right UPS for your IDF or MDF closet

 IDF and MDF closets vary significantly — from a single wall-mounted switch in a small office to a full rack in a campus MDF room.
 The table below maps each environment to the right UPS.
 Lithium = LiFePO₄ battery.
 Standard = lead acid.
 Use the UPS sizing tool to confirm runtime for your specific load.
+Protecting PoE switches specifically?
+See UPS for PoE switches for per-port wattage and load sizing.

 Environment Typical load Recommended UPS Typical runtime Why